LiskArchive/lisk-legacy-docs/introduction.md

 It is possible to turn it off completely on the Settings page.

-> Turning it off temporarily can make sense, e.g. during voting process, as it may log you off in the middle of it, if you spend more than 10 minutes on the selection page.
+> Turning it off temporarily can make sense, e.g. during the voting process, as it may log you off in the middle of it if you spend more than 10 minutes on the selection page.
-> In that case, dont forget to turn it back on after the voting process.
+> In that case, don't forget to turn it back on after the voting process.

 #### Network switcher